sciZer0/7/v/README.md

 <h3 align="center">Problem 1</h3>

-Fundamental Problem 1 is that people build blockchains the same way as they built states in the past:
+Fundamental Problem 1 is that people build blockchains the same way as other people built states in the past:

 with kings (founders), top servants (top developers/validators/miners) and really rightless people (users).